ejuociene/Travel-Blog-with-SQL-database/README.md

 ## Overview
 Full stack blog application with following features:
-- Reader can view and read blog posts, filter, sort and search.
+- Reader can view and read blog posts, sort them, filter and search.
 - Any reader is able to register.
 Registered user is able to add comments and manage own account (change user details & password).
 - Admin role is additionally able to manage blog posts: add new post, edit and delete existing.